maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-5.x.md

 `@ExceptionHandler` methods now check all exception causes when looking for a match.
 Previously, going back to 4.3 only the first cause was checked.`

-Handler method arguments with a conversion-based type such as `UUID` detect a `null` conversion result now, treating it as a missing value.
-For accepting e.g. an empty String as a `null` `UUID` argument, explicitly mark the argument as optional (e.g. through `required=false` on `@RequestHeader` and co).
+Handler method arguments with a conversion-based type such as `UUID`, `Long`, and others detect a `null` conversion result now, treating it as a missing value.
+In order to allow an empty String to be injected as a `null` argument, either set `required=false` on the argument annotation, e.g. `@RequestHeader(required=false)` or declared the argument as `@Nullable`.

 ### Spring MVC